Skip to content

 What ‘members-only’ means here (safely and plainly).

-Kubblai is fictional and non-coercive.
-“Membership” is a narrative device used to create focus and atmosphere.
+“Membership” means a standard of practice: disciplined study, calm incident behavior, and respect for boundaries.
 We do not demand dependence, secrecy about personal life, money, or compliance with real-world ideologies.

 Who is invited